W8TERM3LON/yui-kotegawa/readme.md

 api.json
 =============
 - REPLACE '__REPLACE WITH ACCESS TOKEN__' with your own API key from https://anilist.co/api/v2/oauth/authorize?client_id=2861&response_type=token
   - Note: Private profiles will not be visible to non-mod users.
-So to see private profiles you would need to somehow aquire a mod's API key.

 FUNCTIONAL
 =============